zonbrisad/bashplates/README.md

 - [ ] add all? errorcodes in cleartext in a large table
 - [ ] Rename bpHasCmd to something like bpIsCmd/bpIsCommand see bpIsFunction
 - [ ] Save and restore IFS variable in functions setting/using the IFS variable
+- [ ] Rename function bpRemoveLineContainging to bpRemoveLine to better match bpReplaceLine
+- [ ] Add commenttype that is always dissabled but visible, like comment or "to be implemented" something like ##DN or ##DV

 ## Sugestions